-We have started a £1bn programme involving over 50 projects to change and improve our court and tribunal services to bring new technology and modern ways of working.
+A £1bn programme involving over 50 projects to improve our court and tribunal services, bringing new technology and modern ways of working.

 Civil, family and tribunals projects

 We are developing a range of digital services to support the resolution of civil, family and tribunals cases fairly and speedily, and give new routes to justice which will in time comprise the ‘online court’.